 Milciclib is an orally-available broad-spectrum inhibitor of cyclin-dependent kinases (CDKs), as well as other selected protein kinases responsible for controlling tumor cell growth and proliferation.
 It was invented and initially developed by NMS, then outlicensed to the UK Biotechnology company Tiziana Life Sciences plc, which is primarily investigating activity of the drug in hepatocellular carcinoma (HCC).
 Milciclib has shown tolerability and clinical activity in HCC as a single agent and in combination with regorafenib.
 Initiation of a Phase 2b clinical trial in liver transplant recurrent HCC patients with Milciclib in combination with a Regorafenib is planned in 2021.

-NMS-812 is an extremely potent, orally available inhibitor of the PERK kinase, a key regulator of the Unfolded Protein Response (UPR), with potential for first-in-class.
+NMS-812 is a novel potent oral inhibitor of PERK (PKR-like endoplasmic reticulum kinase) that also inhibits GCN2 (General Control Nonderepressible 2), with potential for first-in-class.
+PERK and GCN2 are effectors of the Integrated Stress Response (ISR), a pro-survival pathway exploited by cancer cells to survive stress.
+PERK is a key effector of the unfolded protein response (UPR) and GCN2 is a sensor of amino acid deficiency.
+Both proteins modulate the eIF2α/ATF4 axis promoting tumor survival and drug resistance as well as, via direct and indirect mechanisms, the immune response.
 Cancer cells are subjected to extrinsic and intrinsic stress conditions, such as hypoxia, sustained oncogenic growth, and high rate of protein synthesis, which result in UPR activation as a survival mechanism.
 Tumors arising from professional secretory cells, such as multiple myeloma (MM), have a constitutively activated UPR due to intensive immunoglobulin production coupled with malignant growth.
-PERK inhibition causes MM cancer cells death due to proteotoxicity.
+PERK/GCN2 inhibition causes MM cancer cells death due to proteotoxicity.
 In preclinical models of MM, NMS-812 has shown good efficacy, with UPR pathway modulation and tolerability, and synergy with standards of care.
-Based on preclinical findings, a first in human Phase I study of NMS-812 as single agent and in combination with dexametasone is planned to start in 2021.
+Based on preclinical findings, a first in human Phase I study of NMS-812 as single agent and in combination with dexametasone is ongoing (NCT05027594).